-Stage Activity Impact Definition/Subject Mitigation Measure Cost Responsibility Drilling Works The perimeter of the activity area and the surroundings of the mud pits will be surrounded by a wire fence.
-No unauthorized individual shall be allowed to enter the activity area except for personnel.
+Stage Activity Impact Definition/Subject Mitigation Measure Cost Responsibility Legal Framework No unauthorized individual shall be allowed to enter the activity area except for personnel.
 The grievance mechanism was established.
 During the activity period, a grievance mechanism will be continued to get the opinions of the local people.
 The speed limit on the roads around the activity area will be considered.
 Wastes and materials shall be kept inaccessible to the local people.
 Information signs about situations that threaten public health will be hung and emergency contact information will be kept in the location area.
 Work will be carried out in coordination with local health units.
 Employees accommodated on-site should be required to minimize contact with people near the site, and in certain cases be prohibited from leaving the site for the duration of their contract, so that contact with local communities is avoided.
 Communications should be clear, regular, based on fact, and designed to be easily understood by community members.
-Communications should be used; posters, pamphlets, radio, text messages, electronic meetings.
+Communications should utilize available means.
+In most cases, face-to-face meetings with the community or community representatives will not be possible.
+Other forms of communication should be used; posters, pamphlets, radio, text messages, electronic meetings.
 The means used should take into account the ability of different members of the community to access them, to make sure that communication reaches these groups.
 The local community should be made aware of procedures put in place at the site to address issues related to COVID-19.
 This should include all measures being implemented to limit or prohibit contact between employees and the community.
-The local community should be made aware of the procedure for entry/exit to the site, the training being given to employees, and the procedure that will be followed by the project if an employee becomes sick.
-If project representatives, contractors, or employees are interacting with the community, they should practice social distancing and follow other COVID-19 guidance issue Contractor's Site Manager Exploration Land Preparation & Drilling Works Employment and Working Conditions The construction site will be installed within the drilling location area The living conditions of the workers will be by the international standards, environmental hygiene will be ensured, and health care facilities, district and province facilities will be used.
+The local community should be made aware of the procedure for entry/exit to the site, the training being given to employees, and the procedure for entry/exit to the site, the training being given to employees, and the procedure for entry/exit to the site, the training being given to employees and the community.
+The local comm Exploration Land Preparation & Drilling Works Employment and Working Conditions The construction site will be installed within the drilling location area The living conditions of the workers will be by the international standards, environmental hygiene will be ensured, and health care facilities, district and province facilities will be used.
 The workers' camp will be designed and arranged per the EBRD/IFC Guidance Note "Worker Accommodation, processes, and standards".
 Priority for employment will be given to those who live in the region Human resources policies appropriate to the labor force will be applied.
-Included in Project Cost Project Sponsor through Contractor's Site Manager Exploration Land Preparation & Stakeholders and Impacts on this Sector A stakeholder Engagement Plan was prepared for the project Attention will be paid to creating opportunities for project-affected communities to receive their views on the project.
-Included in Project Cost Project Sponsor through
+Included in Project Cost Project Sponsor through Contractor's Site Manager Law of Occupational Health and Safety Regulation on Health and Safety Conditions Regarding Use of Work Equipment Regulation on Health and Safety in Work With Chemicals Regulation on Occupational Health and Safety Services Regulation on Occupational Health and Safety Standards IFC & EBRD EBRD PR2 IFC PS2 Exploration Land Preparation & Drilling Works Stakeholders and Impacts on this Sector A stakeholder Engagement Plan was prepared for the project Attention will be paid to creating opportunities for project-affected communities to receive their views on the project.
+The grievance mechanism was established to collect the opinions and resolve the complaints of the affected communities.
+The grievance box was placed at the Included in Project Cost Project Sponsor through Contractor's Site Manager IFC PS1 EBRD PR7, PR10